Brian-Pho/Textbook-Notes/content/posts/other/quotes/index.md

 - To know the road ahead, ask those coming back.
 - We're all background characters in someone elses story.
 - You are not required to set yourself on fire to keep other people warm.
-- "You be strange now but don't be a stranger, nah'mean?" - Mr. Robot
+- You be strange now but don't be a stranger, nah'mean? - Mr. Robot
 - You have to be comfortable with being uncomfortable
 - A great fire burns within me, but no one stops to warm themselves at it, and passers-by only see a wisp of smoke.
 - It matters not what someone is born, but what they grow to be.